Sakshyam: Plot

 Brigadier Raj Nambiar is an Indian Army officer and his neighbor Dr. Sunny an army doctor.
-The movie starts with a flashback of Raj receiving a call from the hospital, alerting him that his wife Susanna's health is deteriorating.
-Upon receiving this news, he goes to the convent to find his daughter, Smitha.
+A flashback shows Raj receiving a call from the hospital, alerting him that his wife Susanna's health is deteriorating.
+Upon receiving this news, he goes to a convent to get his daughter, Smitha.
 He takes her on a trip to see her mother.
 On the journey, he recalls forgotten memories of Susanna.

 One of these memories is of how he and Susanna met.
 Raj was a flirt, alcoholic and excessive smoker.
 When Susanna ignores his flirtations, he becomes determined to get her.
 He gets his friend Sunny to sway Susanna into liking him and they eventually marry.

 Raj is from a former royal family, which disapproves of her.
 As time passes, tensions relax between Raj's family and Susanna, though the relations between the couple are tense.
 After a year of marriage, the couple does not have a child.
 This is a source of gossip for Raj's family.
 Raj drinks and becomes depressed over his childlessness.
 One day, while drunk, he tells Susanna that he does not want to live with her anymore, and so she leaves him.

 Raj's mother dies suddenly.
 A family member tells Raj that his mother asked for Susanna before her death.
 Hearing this, Raj is moved to reunite with Susanna and they resume their life together.